raybritton/json-query/JQL.md

     * This only works with SELECT
 * PRETTY
     * By default the JSON (from AS JSON) is returned on a single line, this causes it to be pretty printed
-    * This also works with DESCRIBE
+    * This works with SELECT OR DESCRIBE
 * ORDER BY
     * column should be written as `"id"`
         * To refer to list element use `ELEMENT`
     * DESC reverses the sort order
+    * This only works with SELECT

+* SEARCH
+    * Search json data for a searchTerm
+* KEY | VALUE
+    * Search can look at just keys, values or both
+* searchTerm
+    * A string (numbers and booleans will be cast for comparision)

 #### Examples